JetBrains/teamcity-documentation/topics/free-disk-space.md

 </td></tr></table>

-## Other ways to set the free disk space value
+## Alternative Methods to Set Free Disk Space Value

 To ensure compatibility, the free disk space value can be specified via the properties below.
 However, using the Free Disk Space build feature is recommended as these properties can be removed in the future TeamCity versions.